netlify-templates/victor-hugo/README.md

 |  |--index.html    // The index page
 |--static           // Files in here ends up in the public folder
 |--src                 // Files that will pass through the asset pipeline
-|  |--App.svelt              // Add Svelt apps with the extension .svelt
+|  |--App.svelte              // Add Svelte apps with the extension .svelte
-|  |--main.js         // main.js is the Svelt/Webpack entry for your reactive assets
+|  |--main.js         // main.js is the Svelte/Webpack entry for your reactive assets
 |--themes           // Install Hugo theme here and reference in config.toml
 ```